-Type the maximum number of boot shutdown operations, for example 32.
-If you set the value to 32, the next guest starts booting or shutting down as soon as one of the first batch of 32 has finished, namely VMs 1 to 32 all start together, then VM 33 starts once one of the first batch has finished, VM 34 starts when the second one of the first batch has finished, and so on.
+Enter the maximum number of boot and shutdown operations, for example 32.
+If you set the value to 32, the next guest starts booting or shutting down as soon as one of the first batch of 32 has finished, namely.
+VMs 1 to 32 all start together, then VM 33 starts once one of the first batch has finished, VM 34 starts when the second one of the first batch has finished, and so on.

 - Click OK to save your changes.